natebarksdale/natebarksdale.github.io/src/content/blog/2024-10-21-the-last-regular-day-in-pompeii.md

 author: Nate Barksdale
 pubDatetime: 2024-10-21
 modDatetime: 2024-10-21
-title: HISTORY This Week - The Last Regular Day in Pompeii
+title: The Last Regular Day in Pompeii
-slug: history-this-week-the-last-regular-day-in-pompeii
+slug: the-last-regular-day-in-pompeii
 featured: False
 draft: False
-description: Discover Pompeii beyond the villas on its last ordinary day.
-Experience the bustling lives of everyday people before Vesuvius changes history forever.
+description: People just going about their lives, about to get buried in ash.
 emoji: 🌋
 tags:
   - 🔍 Fact-checking